GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Data description

-No background exposures were included in these observations, so we manually performed a background subtraction by extracting a mean spectrum from a large, signal-free area in the cube.
-This mean background spectrum was then subtracted from each spaxel.
+Previous analyses of JWST/NIRSpec IFU data (e.g., \citealt{jone24,parl24hz,uble24}) found astrometric errors due to the pointing accuracy of JWST ($\sim0.1''$, \citealt{rigb23}).
+To correct this, we align our data to the \textit{Gaia} DR3 reference frame (\citealt{gaia16,gaia21}) through a comparison to JWST/NIRCam data (see Appendix \ref{astrom_app}).

+No background exposures were included in these observations, so we manually performed a background subtraction.
+For each wavelength of our data cube, we first temporarily mask the containing significant emission, and then use the \textlcsc{photutils} task \textit{Background2D} with a box size of 10\,px and filter size of 5\,px to create a spatially smoothed background map.
+These background maps are merged into a background cube, which is spectrally smoothed using a median filter of width 25\,channels.
+We verify that this background cube does not contain any spectral features, and subtract it from the observed data cube.

-Previous observations of high-redshift galaxies with the JWST/NIRSpec IFU revealed the presence of sinusoidal artefacts (`wiggles') in single-spaxel spectra (e.g., \citealt{pern23a,deca24,uliv24}).
+JWST/NIRSpec IFU observations of high-redshift galaxies revealed the presence of sinusoidal artefacts (`wiggles') in single-spaxel spectra (e.g., \citealt{pern23a,deca24,uliv24}).
 These wiggles, which were caused by under-sampling of the PSF, were more noticeable for drizzled maps featuring bright point sources coincident with extended emission (i.e., AGN and QSOs).
 We have followed the procedure of \citet{pern23a} to inspect our data for these wiggles, finding little evidence of strong wiggles in our data.
 While their presence may be detected as high-frequency residuals in spectral fits (see analysis in Section \ref{intspec}), they are very low-level ($\lesssim2\%$, or $<2\sigma$), so a correction is not applied.